wssimms/gssquared/Docs/DevelopLog.md

 Got some info on forcing a cold start reset:

 $3f2/3f3 hold the warmstart vector. $3f4 is the "checksum"; if $3F3 XOR'd with $a5 is equal to $3f4, then do a warmstart.

 So on ctrl-alt-F10 (reset) set $3f2-$3f4 to $00 $00 $00.

 A remaining speaker issue - certain things cause the cpu to halt, but the speaker code is still running and then I'm not sure what happens.
 This occurs on invalid opcodes as well as "infinite jump" loops.

 So on a halt we stop executing code.
 But perhaps should continue to increment the cycle counter like we expect.. on a reset, we restart the cpu but the audio code is then out of sync. ok incrementing cycle counter anyway (based on expected cycles) is working there.

 Our audio beeps are very buzzy.
 We're not filtering the audio in any way.

 ## Mar 12, 2025

 On the Mac, "App Nap" changes execution priority, probably triggers memory unloading / compression etc., when an app is not the foreground.
 There are ways to disable this - you can set a flag via finder, and you can do it programmatically.
 The latter Claude says requires tying in to Objective C - erk why?

+It does not seem like App Nap is the culprit.
+When I flagellate a Alacritty window over top, it doesn't cause the same issues as using a Cursor window.
+Hinting to use opengl, cause the problem a lot less also, though opengl itself is slower than metal.
+Keep an eye on it.